 Participants

-Simplicity and quickness for ad-hoc PoC grouping -- for the PoC Host, administrative actions are limited to the request of the PoC Group ID and the creation of the chat room.
-This is requested to either a network operator or to a PoC service provider.
-The PoC host can also define the expiration time (optional) for 1, talk sessions and 2, termination of the group itself (for, say, 2 days after the meeting).
+Simplicity and quickness for Ad-hoc PoC Grouping -- for the PoC Host, administrative actions are limited to the request of the PoC Group ID and the creation of the chat room.
+This is requested to either a network operator or to a PoC Service Provider.
+The PoC Host can also define the expiration time (optional) for 1, talk sessions and 2, termination of the group itself (for, say, 2 days after the meeting).

 Openness -- anybody who knows the PoC Group ID can join the PoC Group.
 This is, in a sense, similar to a typical IM chat room.